Bergen County Executive: Dennis McNerney: 2003–2011

 In his February 2008 State of the County address, McNerney called for Bergen County municipalities with populations less than 10,000 to merge, saying "The surest way to significantly lower homeowners' property taxes is to merge small towns and reduce administrative overhead."
-Half of Bergen County's 70 municipalities had fewer than 10,000 residents each.
+Half of Bergen County's municipalities (35/70) had fewer than 10,000 residents each then.

 Kathleen Donovan: 2011–2015

 Kathleen A. Donovan is a Republican who served one term as county executive.

-Donovan was a part-time public defender of her hometown, Lyndhurst from 1983 to 1988.
+Donovan was a part-time public defender of her hometown, Lyndhurst, from 1983 to 1988.
 From 1986 to 1988, she represented the 36th Legislative District in the New Jersey General Assembly.
-She was first elected County Clerk in 1988 and was reelected in 1993, 1998, 2003 and 2008.
-As County Clerk she also functioned as a Recorder of Deeds for Bergen County.
+She was first elected County Clerk in 1988 and was reelected in 1993, 1998, 2003, and 2008.
+As County Clerk, she also functioned as Recorder of Deeds for Bergen County.

-In 1994 Donovan was appointed by Gov. Christine Todd Whitman to the Board of Commissioners of the Port Authority of New York and New Jersey.
-She later became the chairwoman.
-Donovan stepped down as Port Authority Chairwoman in December 1995 in order to unsuccessfully run for Congress in the 1996 election, but she retained her seat on the agency's Board of Commissioners.
-Donovan remained a Port Authority Commissioner until 2002 when she was replaced by Gov. James McGreevey when her term expired.
+In 1994, Donovan was appointed by Gov. Christine Todd Whitman to the Board of Commissioners of the Port Authority of New York and New Jersey; she later became the chairwoman.
+Donovan stepped down as Port Authority Chairwoman in December 1995, in order to unsuccessfully run for Congress in the 1996 election, but retained her seat on the Port Authority's Board of Commissioners.
+Donovan remained a Port Authority Commissioner until 2002, when she was replaced by Gov. James McGreevey, as her term expired.

-Donovan unsuccessfully sought support to run for Bergen County executive in the 2002 Republican primary, and lost a campaign for the 2006 Republican nomination for county executive.
-Donovan ran for county executive in 2010 and was swept into office with her three Freeholder running mates, in an election in which perceived corruption by the Democratic incumbents, rising spending and taxes were the major issues.
-Donovan won with 52.9% of the vote (117,104), while McNerney received 47.1% (104,366).
+Donovan unsuccessfully sought support to run for Bergen County executive in the 2002 Republican primary, and lost her campaign for the 2006 Republican nomination for county executive.
+Donovan ran for county executive in 2010, and was swept into office with her three Freeholder running mates, in an election in which perceived corruption by the Democratic incumbents, rising spending, and tax rates were the major issues.
+Donovan won with 53% of the vote (117,100), while McNerney received 47% (104,367).

 James Tedesco: 2015–present

 James J. Tedesco III was sworn as county executive just hours into 2015, and was later publicly sworn in on January 4, 2015, at Bergen Community College.
-Before being elected as county executive, Tedesco served as a councilman in Paramus from 2000 through 2002 and served two terms as mayor from 2003 through 2010.
+Before being elected as county executive, Tedesco served as a councilman in Paramus from 2000 through 2002, and served two terms as mayor there, from 2003 through 2010.

 Tedesco was elected to the Bergen County Board of Chosen Freeholders on November 5, 2013 and took office in January 2014.

 Before beginning his term as Freeholder, he testified on the citizens' behalf at a Port Authority Board meeting on the Fort Lee lane closure scandal in November 2013.